pasciaks/sabio/scrum.md

         [ ] Create web api end point for users, tighten up all code to this point [ ] Decorate other classes with server side validation

+### ----- BLOCKERS -----

+        [ ] Only Patrick and Me have waka time installs in Visual Studio [ ] I'm the only one pushing updated branches!

 # October 28, 2020

 ### ----- ACCOMPLISHED ----